Culture of Uttar Pradesh: Dance and Music

-The common state-language of Uttar Pradesh is standard Hindi.
-While standard Hindi (Khari boli) is the official language, several regional Hindi 'dialects' are spoken in the state including: Awadhi, Bhojpuri, Braj, Kannauji, Bagheli and Bundeli, as well as several local dialects that do not have a formal name.
-Urdu is prominent in Uttar Pradesh as Lucknow was once the centre of Indo-Persianate culture in north India.
-The language of Lucknow ("Lakhnavi Urdu") is a form of high literary Urdu.

 Tourism

 Uttar Pradesh attracts large number of visitors, both national and international; with more than 71 million domestic tourists (in 2003) and almost 25% of the All-India foreign tourists visiting Uttar Pradesh, it is one of the top tourist destinations in India.
 There are two regions in the state where a majority of the tourists go, the Hindu pilgrimage circuit and the Agra circuit.